EmpowerTours/neon-cyber-overlords/README.md

 A multiplayer text-based RPG to test Monad blockchain's limits: high TPS via spam tx in hacks, frequent queries for live graph/leaderboard, scalable multiplayer data fetching, and exciting cryptonomics mechanics.

 ## Purpose
-- **Fun & Exciting Gameplay**: Connect wallet, register on-chain, target players for hacks (with spam for thrill), injections, phishing, or bot deploys.
+- **Fun & Exciting Gameplay**: Connect wallet, register on-chain, target players or AI for hacks (with spam for thrill), injections, phishing, or bot deploys.
 Build power to 1000 to win!
+AI mode for solo play with simulated attacks/defenses.
-- **Test Monad Limits**: Stress parallel execution with tx bursts (hacks spam 0.000001 tMONAD to 10 players), query loads (action history graph, leaderboard), and scalability (player lists, events).
+- **Test Monad Limits**: Stress parallel execution with tx bursts (hacks spam 0.000001 tMONAD to 10 players), query loads (action history graph with real tx hashes, leaderboard), and scalability (player lists, events).
 - **Web3 Integration**: All data on Monad Testnet—real tx for actions, NFTs as strings, MON/power as uints.
+Bots use real generated wallets (fund via faucet).

 ## Setup
 1. Clone repo or edit on GitHub.